Asher4269/is120-hw6-asher-ruiz/README.md

 I think I honestly would have built this page from mobile and expanded it out to be a desktop page.
 Widdling it down was harder than I imagined.
 I think I will keep this mindset from now on with all pages that won't naturally just be desktop type websites/applications.

+Upon messing with the page by changing my viewport size with the bottom right shrinker and expander option of the mouse, I quickly found out that while my breakpoints add some awesome responsiveness, there are still other breakpoint gaps that need to be filled.
+It looks like based on the niche design of my cards and icons, I would probably need to add more specific breakpoints for more viewport sizes
+An example would be getting down into mobile, tablet, laptop, small desktop, and large desktop.
+This would help it out a lot more in the future.

 # IS 120: Homework 6 - Asher Ruiz: asherr42